Duvan-Vanegas/FullStack-App-Angular-Python-Django-Postgres/README.md

 - Upload and display employee photos.
 - Filter and sort records in tables.
 - SPA navigation between department and employee views.

----

-This README summarizes the purpose and technologies of the project.
-For installation and usage details, please refer to specific instructions or included scripts.